 Maryland is one of the few states that do not allow bars or restaurants to be sued for irresponsibly serving alcohol to customers, but the family of the deceased little girl hopes to change the law with this suit.
 Presently, 37 states have laws which allow restaurants and bars to be sued by victims and families of drunk drivers; Maryland and Virginia are two states that don’t.
 The grandfather of the 10-year-old girl hopes that tougher laws will hopefully prevent more innocent people from being killed, and urges bartenders and those who serve alcohol to be more conscious of what they are doing.
 This case may lead to other parties, in addition to the drunk driver, being held responsible and partially to blame for DUI accidents.

 Though DUI accidents can have serious consequences, including lost lives, the Waldorf DUI attorneys of Alpert Schreyer believe anyone facing Maryland drunk driving charges deserves the opportunity for a fair trial.
 Drunk driving charges can adversely impact a person’s personal and professional life, so it is extremely important that you hire an experienced, aggressive DUI defense attorney to help you achieve the best possible outcome in your case.
-Please call (800) 489-1577 for a free consultation with one of our top rated DUI defense lawyers today.
+Please call (800) 489-1577 for a free case evaluation with one of our top rated DUI defense lawyers today.